wongherlung/react-resizable-component/README.md

   // Ghost resize does not change the size of the component, but only allows you to resize an absolutey positioned semi-transparent
   // div.
 This is to be used in conjunction with onStopResize and step to achieve something like Microsoft Excel's drag down formula
   // feature.
+  allowGhostResize: true, // default is set to false

+  // Set ResizableBox to full width to match parent, ignoring any width given
-  allowGhostResize: true // default is set to false
+  fullWidth: true // default is set to false
 };
 ...
 <ResizableBox options={myOptions}>